bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 > projectPath()
 >> Get the path of the active project.
 Returns an empty string if there is no active project loaded.

+> isRunningInUi()
+>> Use this to figure out if the composer is running in Headless mode or with the GUI.

 > projectFeatureLevel()
 >> Returns the feature level of the current project.
 This is a convenience function which reads the feature level from the "featureLevel" property of the "ProjectSettings" object.

+> minFeatureLevel()
+>> Returns the current minimum feature level supported by the engine.

+> maxFeatureLevel()
+>> Returns the current maximum feature level supported by the engine.

 > externalProjects()
 >> Get a list of the absolute paths of all externally referenced projects.